devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 - A brief introduction to the [Flutter Framework][framework] in general:
   - How the [underlying technology][under-hood] works,
   - how it's [programming style][declarative] is little different from other frameworks,
-  - how Flutter apps are [structured][tree] on an abstract level and
+  - how Flutter apps are [structured][tree] on an abstract level and,
   - how [asynchrony][async] and communication with the web can be implemented.
 - A showcase of possible [architectural styles][statemng] you can use to build your app and
-  - And an [in-depth guide][bloc] on one of those possibilities (BLoC Pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE))
+  - and an [in-depth guide][bloc] on one of those possibilities (BLoC Pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)).
-- How to [test][test] your app
+- How to [test][test] your app.
-- Some [conventions and best practices][conventions] for Dart, and the Flutter Framework in general
+- Some [conventions and best practices][conventions] for Dart, and the Flutter Framework in general.
-- My personal [evaluation of the framework][conclusion]
+- My personal [evaluation of the framework][conclusion].

 ## Creation Context
 This guide was written by a student in the Bachelor of Science Program “Computer Science and Media Technology” at Technical University Cologne [[@technicaluniversitycologneTechnicalUniversityCologne2019]](https://www.th-koeln.de/en/homepage_26.php), and it was created for one of the modules in that Bachelor.
 In addition to this, the guide was written in collaboration with Capgemini Cologne [[@capgeminiCapgeminiHomePage2019]](https://www.capgemini.com/us-en/).
 Capgemini released a guide on building an application with Angular [[@ambuludiCapgeminiAngularGuide2019]](https://github.com/devonfw/devon4ng) in May of 2019, this guide is meant to be the Flutter version of that.

 ## Structure
-The guide is designed to be read in order, from Chapter 0 (this one) to Chapter 5.
+The guide is designed to be read in order, from chapter 0 (this one) to chapter 5.
 Code examples throughout the chapters will mainly be taken from Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen), an example Flutter application that was specifically built for the purposes of this guide.
 If you want to search for any specific terms in the guide, you can use [this page](https://github.com/Fasust/flutter-guide/wiki/gfm-guide).
 It is all chapters of the guide combined into one page.
 There is going to be a few common symbols throughout the guide, this is what they stand for:

 | Symbol | Meaning                  |
 | :----: | :----------------------- |